Simple Copycat Recipes To Make At Home

 Media Marketing Works

-How often have you seen an advert on the television or in a magazine for food and said, “I want to try that,” probably quite a few times?
+How often have you seen an advert on the television or in a magazine for food and said, “I want to try that,” quite a few times?

-I know because I do that quite often, the art of marketing does work.
+I know because I do that quite often; the art of marketing does work.

 Factor in the costs of tips and drinks for the meal, and you’ve just spent enough for a week’s worth of groceries for one meal.